KDE/md4qt/README.md

 ---

- * To build with `ICU` support you need to define `MD4QT_ICU_STL_SUPPORT` before including `md4qt/parser.hpp`.
+ * To build with `ICU` support you need to define `MD4QT_ICU_STL_SUPPORT` before including `parser.h`.
 In this case you will get access to `MD::UnicodeStringTrait`, that can be passed to `MD::Parser` as template parameter.
 You will receive in dependencies `C++ STL`, `ICU` and `uriparser`.